-The connection detail information is not updated automatically.
+The Advanced Connection Detail information window will not update automatically.
 For example, the session time remaining shows how much time remains when you open the dialog.
 To update advanced detail information, click Refresh or click the check box labeled automatically refresh.